Back to Colorado

 Plain English Breakdown

-This law changes the name of the voluntary legal holiday observed on March 31, 2026 and 2027 from 'Cesar Chavez Day' to 'Farm Workers Day'.
+This law changes the name of the voluntary state holiday on March 31 from 'Cesar Chavez Day' to 'Farm Workers Day' for the years 2026 and 2027.

 What This Bill Does